openfga/rfcs/20231214-listUsers-api.md

   - `--listUsers-deadline (duration)` - the timeout deadline for serving ListUsers or StreamedListUsers requests (default 3s)

-  - `--max-concurrent-reads-for-list-objects (uint32)` - the maximum allowed number of concurrent datastore reads in a single ListUsers or StreamedListUsers query
+  - `--max-concurrent-reads-for-list-users (uint32)` - the maximum allowed number of concurrent datastore reads in a single ListUsers or StreamedListUsers query

 ### Limits and Deadlines
 The `ListUsers` API is a [unary RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#unary-rpc) while the `StreamedListUsers` is a [server-streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc).
 Because of these semantic differences we have different behaviors around limits and deadlines.